 Overall, Cope’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The per capita income in Cope in 2022 was $40,964, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
-This equates to an annual income of $163,856 for a family of four.
-However, Cope contains both very wealthy and poor people as well.
+The per capita income in Cope in 2022 was $18,907, which is low income relative to South Carolina and the nation.
+This equates to an annual income of $75,628 for a family of four.
+Cope also has one of the higher rates of people living in poverty in the nation, with 55.56% of its population below the federal poverty line.

-Cope is an extremely ethnically-diverse town.
+Cope is a very ethnically-diverse town.
 The people who call Cope home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cope residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Cope include European, German, Yugoslavian, Other West Indian, and West Indian.
+Important ancestries of people in Cope include Scottish, English, German, Yugoslavian, and Other West Indian.

 The most common language spoken in Cope is English.
 Other important languages spoken here include African languages and Arabic.